Azure/azure-quickstart-templates/201-web-app-github-deploy/GettingStarted-WebGit.md

 ![Screen](./images/azgroup.png)

 Super simple, right?
-Now that we have our **Resource Group** created, let's deploy the Web Application with Git Repo.
+Now that we have our **Resource Group** created, let's deploy the **Azure Web App linked to a GitHub Account** using the az cli.

 #### az group deployment create --name "name of your deployment" --resource-group "resource-group" --template-file "./azuredeploy.json"